- Download our Delhi Schools Guide

 In a city as large as Delhi, it can often feel like the city’s entire populace is trying to commute at the same time.
 As a result, expats will find that getting around Delhi can make for a hectic and crowded experience.
-Cars, buses, bicycles, motorcycles, auto rickshaws, pedestrians and even cows all share the same road.
+Cars, buses, bicycles, motorcycles, auto rickshaws and pedestrians all share the same road.

-Drivers often tend not to obey standard traffic laws, adding further to the chaos.
-Therefore, it is highly recommended that expats, especially those new to the city, don’t try to drive themselves and instead rely on other forms of private or public transport.
+Drivers tend not to obey standard traffic laws, adding to the chaos.
+So we recommend that expats new to Delhi don't try to drive themselves and instead rely on other forms of private or public transport.

 Public transport in Delhi